dbanswan/create-nextjs-blog-mdx/readme.md

-# Create MDX Powered Blog in Next.js With One Script
+# Create MDX Powered Blog in Next.js With One Script (10-20 seconds)

 ![Mdx Blog Next.js](https://raw.githubusercontent.com/dbanswan/create-nextjs-blog-mdx/main/sample-images/1.png)

 This script automates the process of setting up a mdx based blog section in a new Next.js site.
 It installs necessary packages, configures the project, and creates sample blog posts.

+**The whole process takes something around 10-20 seconds(mostly waiting for npm packages to install) and you are ready to go**.

 ## Why make this script?